jpritikin/coach/content/docs/me/meditation/untie.md

 These managerial parts can, with effort, force other parts into submission.
 This indeed makes some space for the Self to shine.
-However, this situation is a *spiritual bypass* because the knots of parts are submerged, not untied.
+However, this situation is a *spiritual bypass* because the parts are suppressed.
 This is an unstable truce.

 What is often not appreciated is that the typical instructions for *How to meditate* are like training wheels.
 After a little practice,